Michael Bloomberg: Other educational and research philanthropy

 In 1996, Bloomberg endowed the William Henry Bloomberg Professorship at Harvard University with a $3 million gift in honor of his father, who died in 1963, saying: "Throughout his life, he recognized the importance of reaching out to the non-profit sector to help better the welfare of the entire community."

 In 2015, Bloomberg donated $100 million to Cornell Tech, the applied sciences graduate school of Cornell University on the school's Roosevelt Island campus.
 Through Bloomberg Philanthropies, Bloomberg established the American Talent Initiative in 2016 which is committed to increasing the number of lower-income high-achieving students attending elite colleges.
 Bloomberg Philanthropies also supports CollegePoint which has provided advising to lower- and moderate-income high school students since 2014.
 In 2016, the Museum of Science, Boston, announced a $50 million gift from Bloomberg.
 Bloomberg credited the museum with sparking his intellectual curiosity as a patron and student during his youth in Medford, Massachusetts.
 It is the largest donation in the museum's 186-year history.

 Bloomberg donated $100 million to America's four Historically Black Medical Schools in 2020 as part of Bloomberg Philanthropies' Greenwood Initiative, which tackles the racial wealth gap and addresses decades of under-investment in Black communities.
 The gift to Meharry Medical College, Howard University College of Medicine, Morehouse School of Medicine and Charles R. Drew University of Medicine and Science provided grants to reduce debt for students, meaning many medical students enrolled at the time and for the four years to follow would graduate free of debt.

-In April 2022, Bloomberg announced two separate $100 million donations, one to Harlem Children’s Zone’s Promise Academy and another to Success Academy Charter Schools.
+In April 2022, Bloomberg announced two separate $100 million donations, one to Harlem Children's Zone's Promise Academy and another to Success Academy Charter Schools.

 In 2024, Bloomberg again made a donation to the nation's Historically Black Medical Schools — this time gifting $600 million to the four schools to support their endowments.
 The New York Times reported the endowments were "significantly underfunded" due to entrenched discrimination, but Bloomberg's gift was expected to increase three of the schools' endowment sizes by more than 100%.
 The donation also included $5 million to help Xavier University to establish a new medical school.

+In 2025, Bloomberg expanded his support of HBCU education by funding a $20 million initiative to develop K-12 charter schools on HBCU campuses and establish a direct pipeline of quality educational opportunities.